josh-flatt/cs350/Documents/Milestone7/Requirements/Product-Upgrade.md

 #### Description

-There are two models in our codebase that represent the same thing, and have a 1-to-1 relationship.
+There are two models in our codebase that represent the same thing and have a 1-to-1 relationship.
 These should be combined to make our code and website experience more concise.

 #### Enhancements

-- [Enhancement 1]
+- Remove redundancy in models
-- [Enhancement 2]
+- Simplify database queries
-- [Enhancement 3]
+- Improve overall code maintainability

 ### 2. Feature Enhancement: Correct container spacing

 #### Description

-All of the subcontainers in the containers on the web app do not have correct spacing within their parent containers.
+All subcontainers in the containers on the web app do not have correct spacing within their parent containers.
 These should be spaced correctly to look nicer.

 #### Enhancements

-- [Enhancement 1]
+- Implement consistent spacing throughout the application
-- [Enhancement 2]
+- Enhance visual aesthetics and user experience
-- [Enhancement 3]
+- Standardize container layouts for future scalability

 ### 3. Feature Enhancement: Remove unused code

 #### Description

-During initial development, our django application was moved within our codebase, and the old application is no longer used.
+During initial development, our Django application was moved within our codebase, and the old application is no longer used.

 #### Enhancements

-- [Enhancement 1]
+- Increase codebase cleanliness
-- [Enhancement 2]
+- Improve codebase maintainability
-- [Enhancement 3]
+- Enhance overall system performance

 ## New Features/Capabilities